A journey of discovery and delight

 Explore your way with one of today’s Scenic Freechoice excursions:

-Salamanca Full Day Excursion: Known as the ‘golden city’ for its honey-coloured sandstone architecture.
-Salamanca is home to two cathedrals, one dating to the 12th century and the other to the 16th century, which you will see on today’s guided tour.
-You will also visit a market to taste local delicacies such as olives, cheese and smoked ham, and you’ll have free time to explore and enjoy lunch at your leisure.
+Salamanca Full Day Excursion: Salamanca is home to two cathedrals, one dating back to the 12th century and the other to the 16th century, which you will see on today’s guided tour.
+You will also visit a market to taste local delicacies and you’ll have free time to explore and enjoy lunch at your leisure.

-Freixo de Espada à Cinta with silk museum: Visit the village of Freixo de Espada à Cinta.
-Legend has it the Dinis King of Portugal founded the town in the 14th century.
-The town is also the only place in Portugal where handcrafted silk is still processed entirely by hand, and on this guided tour you will visit a silk museum.
+Freixo de Espada à Cinta with silk museum: Visit the village of Freixo de Espada à Cinta, the only place in Portugal where handcrafted silk is still processed entirely by hand, and on this guided tour you will visit a silk museum before returning to the ship for lunch.

 Wake in the village of Pocinho, established as the terminus of the Douro Railway in 1887, a great location to explore more of the Douro Valley.